-Management and control at H&R KGaA are based on the Articles of Association, the internal rules of procedure for the Supervisory Board and the Executive Board, the Code, and relevant national legislation.
+Management and control at H8R KGaA are based on the Articles of Association, the internal rules of procedure for the Supervisory Board and the Executive Board, the Code, and relevant national legislation.

-We see ourselves as role models, setting an example in the way we treat our customers, colleagues, partners, shareholders, and the public.
+We see ourselves as role models, setting an example in the way we treat our customers, colleagues, partners, shareholders and the public.
 Integrity, fairness and respect are the main criteria by which we want to be judged.
 In order for us to accomplish this, it is essential for all of our employees to fully comply with all laws and regulations applicable to them in their jurisdictions.
 The same applies to the voluntary internal guidelines agreed on.

-HGR's Compliance Organization.
-The Compliance function is part of the Process Optimization and Compliance (POC) department and therefore is a direct component of our integrated management system (IMS).
-This enables us to integrate compliance into our processes and structures and to utilize existing systems and resources.
-The Compliance function provides reports directly to the Executive Board at regular intervals or as needed.
+H&R's Compliance Organization.
+The Compliance function is part of the Legal department.
+This enables us to adopt a legally sound approach to compliance.
+In addition to a weekly exchange with the head of the Legal department, the Compliance function reports directly to the Executive Board at regular intervals or as required.

-The Executive Board ensures that the appropriate human and material resources are available for the compliance management system (CMS) and for the IMS.
+The Executive Board ensures that the appropriate human and material resources are available for the compliance management system (CMS).
 This guarantees that the required resources can be provided as needed and the system works smoothly.

 Compliance duties are delegated to professionally qualified people as needed to maintain the CMS.
-The centralized Compliance function at Group level is performed by the person appointed as Compliance Manager.
-Along with the Executive Board, the Compliance Manager is responsible for translating the compliance goals and strategy derived from the corporate strategy, the corporate policy guidelines and from the Code of Conduct, as well as legal requirements into a CMS that can be implemented and verified.
-Compliance coordinators at the individual companies provide local support to the Compliance Manager.
+The centralized Compliance function at Group level is performed by the person appointed as compliance manager.
+Along with the head of the Legal department, the compliance manager is responsible for translating the compliance goals and strategy derived from the corporate strategy, the corporate policy guidelines and from the Code of Conduct, as well as recording and monitoring the legal requirements, thereby safeguarding them in cooperation with the Executive Board.
+Compliance coordinators at the individual companies provide local support to the compliance manager.
 This ensures that specific local characteristics, such as legal requirements, are taken into account and that a contact person is available to employees at the site.

-The Compliance Manager provides regular compliance reports to the Supervisory Board via the Audit Committee, for example on the development of the CMS.
-In addition, the Compliance Manager prepares an annual report which they submit to the Supervisory Board.
+The compliance manager provides regular compliance reports to the Supervisory Board via the Audit Committee, for example on the development of the CMS.
+In addition, the compliance manager prepares an annual report which they submit to the Supervisory Board.

 H&R's Code of Conduct.
-Insofar as corporate governance practices go beyond the statutory requirements, they are summarized in a Groupwide Code of Conduct.
+Insofar as corporate governance practices go beyond the statutory requirements, they are summarized in a Group-wide Code of Conduct.
 This Code of Conduct defines binding rules of conduct derived from our corporate policy.
 It is the main operational framework and outlines the principles on which our actions are based.